 About this site:

 Want more 19th century?
-Take a look at the “categories” drop-down bar.
-You’ll find plenty of blog posts about 19thc bank robbers and con men; fashion and frivolity; ice skating and Halloween pranks; tea rooms and tourism.
-The “Research” tab has tons of links and other resources, too!
+Take a look at the Categories drop-down bar.
+You’ll find blog posts about 19thc bank robbers and con men; fashion and frivolity; ice skating and Halloween pranks; tea rooms and tourism.
+The Research tab has links, book lists, and other resources, too!

 For mystery lovers, we have plenty of it: classic “masters of mystery” such as Sherlock Holmes, Hercule Poirot, Nero Wolfe, Columbo, and more!
 Kid detectives, gift suggestions, humor…and I welcome your suggestions for more mystery fun.
-You can drop me a line at: kbowenwriter (at) gmail (dot) com.
-Thanks!
+You can drop me a line at: contact (at) kbowenmysteries (dot) com.